 Comfort is also one of the six emotional and psychological needs highlighted by Professor Tom Kitwood, to maintain a sense of well-being for anyone living with dementia.

-For a medium sized care organisation such as Evolve Care Group, keeping over 300 residents, whom they refer to as family members, living comfortably in their care homes, is a job that is not without its challenges.
+For a medium-sized care organisation such as Evolve Care Group, which our Devon Nursing Home is part of, keeping over 300 residents, whom they refer to as family members, living comfortably in their care homes, is a job that is not without its challenges.
 They advocate following 5 pillars of comfort.

 The World Health Organisation’s standard for comfortable warmth for the elderly is at least 20 °C, but there is a certain amount of subjectivity with temperature preferences.
 Some choose to sit closer to a heat source, whereas some may opt to sit near a doorway or window, preferring cooler climes.
 To be a comfortable home, family members need access to both warm and cool locations.

 In the UK an adult eats an average of 3413 calories a day (approx. 1.8kg of food) but for somebody with dementia, this is likely to be lower, since eating difficulties are more noticeable as the dementia progresses and a reduced ability to taste or smell becomes evident, which reduces appetite.
 Desserts are often favoured over savoury foods, so, adding small amounts of honey or glucose to main courses can sometimes result in entire meals being consumed, as well as increasing the carbohydrate level of the food.